Siphagetti/FrpWorldBuilder/README.md

 Represents an element in the hierarchy.
 When clicked, it can be selected for manipulation in the scene.

-## Thumbnail Class

-Handles the drag-and-drop functionality of UI thumbnails, making it easier to add prefabs to the scene from the UI.

 # Prefab Namespace

 The `Prefab` namespace contains classes related to the game's prefabs.